hiddenbyte/genius-cli/README.md

 - Go 1.12 or newer

 ### How
-In order build this tool just use the Go build that will generate genius-cli binary `./genius-cli`.
+Use the Go build command, in order to generate a binary of genius-cli.
+Binary output path: `./genius-cli`.

 `go build`